DanSuna/2-person-Solo-Game/README.md

 We will be also adding visuals to the win/lose screen based on the conditions.
 We might be adding a main menu when you start the game and when you finish the game, you'll be able to restart with a button on screen.
 This is all for the game.

+Updated:
+Unfortunately, due to scheduling, we were able to fully polished the game, but the game itself is still functioning.
+Here's what the game is missing in order for it to be fully polishe: Animation and Winning/Lose Screen.